 Rosana Cade (they/them) is a Glasgow based artist who mainly works in live performance.
 Whilst the form of their work varies and emerges in response to the specific context or inquiry they are engaging with, it is rooted in queer feminist discourse and straddles performance, live art, and activism.
 Almost all of their work is collaborative, and takes place in different contexts including theatres, galleries, urban public spaces, nightclubs and cabaret settings.

-Rosana is drawn to liveness as a potent site for connection with an 'other', and their work often explores the joy and difficulty of connecting intimately with others.
+Rosana is drawn to liveness as a potent site for connection with an 'other', and their work often explores the joy and difficulty of connecting meaningfully others.
 This quest for connection is part of their queer activism and a commitment to creating a world with greater empathy and understanding between different people.

 Rosana is dedicated to developing collaborative practices, and discovering ways to work together in order to better understand how to live together.
 They are a co-founder of the radical performance collective //BUZZCUT// who support live art and experimental performance in Glasgow with a strong community focused ethic. //BUZZCUT// have presented six annual five-day international performance festivals between 2012-2017, and regularly program other performance events throughout the year.

-Rosana created her acclaimed interactive participatory performance, ‘Walking:Holding’ in 2011 and has continued to tour this work ever since, working with local participants wherever it's presented.
+Rosana created their acclaimed interactive participatory performance, ‘Walking:Holding’ in 2011 and has continued to tour this work ever since, working with local participants wherever it's presented.
 In 2016 Rosana collaborated with filmmakers Claire Nolan and Charlie Cauchi to make a creative documentary about the project, funded by the Jerwood Charitable Foundation and the Arts Council England.

 Rosana has an ongoing collaborative practice with their life partner Ivor MacAskill.
 They regularly perform queer anarchic live gigs/riots/shows in their riot-grrl-on-grrl-on-boi-on-boi-live-art-concept band Double Pussy Clit Fuck, and were commissioned by Fierce Festival, The Marlborough and The Yard Theatre in 2018 to create a new work called ‘MOOT MOOT’.
 Within their work they are fascinated in shifts between light and dark, the power of dealing with something heavy through the lightness of humour.
 Confronted by an information saturated world that is regularly presenting the banal next to the horrific, they create work which oscillates between these magnitudes in order to explore the complexity of connecting with contemporary society.